How much should my remodel cost?

 • keeping the existing layout

-If you’re interested, check out our kitchen remodel gallery for photos of our projects!
+If you’re interested, check out our remodel gallery for photos of our projects!

 Other factors that will increase your remodel cost: